 13.)
 Alhambra, Spain

-Don’t forget to see the arabesque pavilion and archways that have been so intricately created.
+Also, don’t forget to see the arabesque pavilion and archways that have been so intricately created.
 It really is stunning.
+Spain has so many gorgeous places to experience and explore.

 14.)
 Hohensalzburg Castle, Austria